ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ## Scaling up

-Each solution is run in parallel over the 322 data files on 322 CPU cores using Swift.
+Each solution has Awk code run concurrently over the 322 data files on 322 CPU cores using Swift.
 This resulted in radical speedup at scale.
 None of the solution has taken more than an hour of runtime–some even less than a minute.

 ### Problem 1